Food Tours and Activities in Takaka and Golden Bay

 1. Take a Tour of Dancing Sands Distillery

 Takaka has not one but two liquor distilleries!
 Starting with Dancing Sands Distillery, they offer free tastings of their gins at their cellar door!
 But if you want to enhance the experience further, take a tour of their distillery.
 Learn about the five-step distilling process, explore the unique botanicals they use, and how they develop each gin on the one-hour experience.
 The tour concludes with a guided tasting experience.
+Learn more about the tour on Viator and Tripadvisor.

 Location: 46A Commercial Street, Takaka town centre.